VastLands/VAPI-NODE/README.md

 ```

 But ***Wait***, before you do anything, let's make sure the username is valid, and exists.
-We've made your job easier by having this useful method you can call.
+We've made your job easier by having this variable you can use.
 ```javascript
 vapi.FetchProfile("Suremeoz").then(profile=> {
     if (profile.Valid) {